Conservative data-driven finite element framework: Data-driven approach for transport problems

-The dataset search \eqref{eq:distance_dataset_dd} is used to find the closest material points to the current solution fields at every integration point in the domain.
+Eq.~\eqref{eq:distance_dataset_dd} can be used to find the closest material data points to the current solution fields at any point in the domain.
 A functional representing the integrated distance of the unknown fields $\nabla T$ and $\mathbf{q}$ to the dataset $\mathcal{D}$ can be defined as follows: